How to Be an Author: Lessons in Professionalism for a Writing Career

 Have Patience with Editors and Agents

-Publishing takes time, and not just in the traditional book publishing world.
+Publishing takes time, and not just in the traditional book publishing company world.

 It’s not unheard of for an anthology editor or a literary agent to take months (sometimes over six) to get back to you with a response.